I wake up in the middle of the night and can't get back to sleep. What can I do?

 Answers from Timothy Morgenthaler, M.D.

-Waking up in the middle of the night is called sleep maintenance insomnia, and it's a common problem.
-Midsleep awakenings often occur during periods of stress.
-Over-the-counter sleep aids rarely offer significant help for this problem.
+Waking up in the middle of the night is called insomnia, and it's a common problem.
+Mid-sleep awakenings often occur during periods of stress.
+Over-the-counter sleep aids rarely offer significant or sustained help for this problem.

 To help stay asleep through the night, try some of these strategies to relieve insomnia:

 - Establish a quiet, relaxing bedtime routine.
-For example, drink a cup of noncaffeinated tea, take a warm shower or listen to soft music.
+For example, drink a cup of caffeine-free tea, take a warm shower or listen to soft music.
+Avoid prolonged use of electronic devices with a screen, such as laptops, smartphones and ebooks before bed.

 - Relax your body.
 Gentle yoga or progressive muscle relaxation can ease tension and help tight muscles to relax.